NUTRITION & EXERCISE FOR HEALTH & SPORTS PERFORMANCE - 2023/4

 Module code: BMSM011

-As with other modules in this programme this module gathers a range of internal and external speakers to provide specific insights into the role and application of nutrition to sport and exercise.
-As a foundation to this specific application of nutrition the module starts with a brief overview of exercised physiology and limits to performance, before covering key areas of nutrition in an exercising situation, both in terms of performance and in terms of health.
+As with other modules in this programme, this module gathers a range of internal and external speakers to provide specific insights into the role and application of nutrition to sport and exercise.
+As a foundation for this specific application of nutrition the module starts with a brief overview of exercise physiology and limits to performance, before covering key areas of nutrition in an exercising situation, both in terms of performance and in terms of health.